TEMPER THY WRATH

 The Council of Khortoch has woven much of Guilliman’s most recent exploits into their catechisms, eschewing all but the scantest of details of his history prior to the founding of the Omega Hounds.
 The dissemination of this knowledge unto the chapter has left many Hounds with a disturbingly narrow view of the Primarch.
 Nonetheless, the Captains and Death Hounds utilize many doctrines of his Codex Astartes as methods of grounding those with insatiable bloodlust.
 In fact, the memorization of entire tactical treatises are oftentimes used as forms of penance in minor offences of conduct.

-Though the reverence of Robute Guilliman may appear absolute, the Hounds lack a defined chapter cult, instead fully worshipping the God-Emperor.
+Though the reverence of Roboute Guilliman may appear absolute, the Hounds lack a defined chapter cult, instead fully worshipping the God-Emperor.
 This degree of piety is not without precedent.
 The systemic integration and expansion of the Omega Hounds’ Chaplaincy has required the Chapter to maintain strong relations with the Ecclesiarchy.
-The Council of Khortoch sacrificed a considerable portion of Astartes autonomy in exchange for their Cardinals legitimizing their many Chaplains with blessed Rosarii.
-Several accusations from other branches of military might of the Imperium have labelled the Omega Hounds as nothing more than unsanctioned attack dogs of the Holy Synod.
+The Council of Khortoch sacrificed a considerable portion of Astartes autonomy in exchange for their Cardinals legitimizing their numerous Chaplains with blessed Rosarii.
+Several accusations from other branches of Imperial military might have labelled the Omega Hounds as nothing more than unsanctioned attack dogs of the Holy Synod.
 It is not uncommon to see entire companies of Hounds seconded to holy crusades in the Exilis Ostium sub-sector.

 The Right of Axe, while marginalized from its former prominence, remains potent among the First Company.
 Those of compliant tempers and great prowess within the Assault Intercessors endure long enough to be tutored in the Right of Axe by the veterans of the Hounds.
-Blade Guard Veterans of the Chapter are renowned for their disciplined ferocity, the lethality of the Executioners’ on full display, released through gore spatters as they steadily strike a careful balance between finesse and rage.
-This rank has sired several Captains over the centuries; these Astartes showcasing mastery of their temptations of slaughter in their gruesome deployments to the eyes of the Chaplaincy.
+Blade Guard Veterans of the Chapter are renowned for their disciplined ferocity, the lethality of the Executioners’ on full display, released through gore spatters as they steadily strike a careful balance between finesse and fury.
+This rank has sired several Captains over the centuries as the Chaplaincy bear witness to these Astartes showcasing mastery of their temptations of slaughter in their gruesome deployments.

-Intercessor Veterans also represent a strong portion of the First Company— many Hounds view the mastery of the bolt rifle as the pinnacle of Astartes warfare as well as a clear sign that they have conquered their innate rage.
+Intercessor Veterans also represent a strong portion of the First Company— many Hounds view the mastery of the bolt rifle as the pinnacle of Astartes warfare as well as a clear sign that they have conquered their inherent savagery.
 Bolter drills are never abandoned as the Hounds rise through rank.
-This perfection of skill is reflected no matter the theatre of war: in the open battlefields upon Xenos worlds to the claustrophobic quarters of haunted hulks, the bolts of the Omega Hounds chasing down their foes across the stars, ripping them apart until triggers are depressed.
+This perfection of skill is reflected no matter the theatre of war: in the open battlefields upon Xenos worlds to the claustrophobic quarters of haunted hulks, the bolts of the Omega Hounds chasing down their foes, viciously ripping them apart across the stars.